vivictorg/vivictpp/README.md

 For more info on harware accelerating decoding, see https://trac.ffmpeg.org/wiki/HWAccelIntro .

 Note that even with hardware accelerated decoding, depending of the format of the source video, vivict++ might still use quite a bit of cpu to do pixel format conversion.
-With `--hwaccel cuda` pixel format conversion may be done on the gpu.
+With `--hwaccel cuda` or `--hwaccel vaapi` pixel format conversion may be done on the gpu.

 ### Specify preferred decoder